openedx/edx-documentation/en_us/shared/exercises_tools/custom_python.rst

   <problem>
   <p>In the following problem, the learner receives a score that equals the
      answer / 100.
-If the learner's answer is greater tahn 100 or less than 0, the score equals 0.</p>
+If the learner's answer is greater than 100 or less than 0, the score equals 0.</p>

   <script type="loncapa/python">